nebula-labs-xyz/protocol-docs/contracts/lender/Lendefi.sol/contract.Lendefi.md

 ### totalSuppliedLiquidity
-Total liquidity supplied to the protocol by liquidity providers
+Total liquidity supplied to the protocol (in USDC)

-*Denominated in USDC with 6 decimals, used for utilization calculations*

 ```solidity